In addition to Libraries themselves, there are a few other places you may be able to view and download files, including:

 |Custom Thumbnail Image||Click Select Image to upload a custom thumbnail image for this Library Entry.

-Recommendations: Upload a .JPG file that is at least 1200px x 600px; non-JPG files will be converted to JPG.
+- The recommended size for .JPG files is at least 1200px x 600px; non-JPG image files will be converted to JPG.

 Step 2 - Configure your selected Entry Type